Noncommutative maximal operators with rough kernels: Proofs of Lemmas related to the bad functions

-\begin{proof} Applying Fubini's theorem, we may write \Be (I-G_{n+s,v})\Lam_k T_{j}^{n,s,v}b_{n-j,s}(x)=:\int_{\R^d} D_{k}^{n,s,v}(x-y)b_{n-j,s}(y)dy \Ee where $D_k^{n,s,v}(x)$ is defined as the kernel $(I-G_{n,v})\Lam_{k}K^{n,s,v}_{j}(x)$.
+\begin{proof} Applying Fubini's theorem, we may write \Be (I-G_{n+s,v})\Lam_k T_{j}^{n,s,v}b_{n-j,s}(x)=:\int_{\R^d} D_{k}^{n,s,v}(x-y)b_{n-j,s}(y)dy \Ee where $D_k^{n,s,v}(x)$ is defined as the kernel of the operator $(I-G_{n+s,v})\Lam_{k}T^{n,s,v}_{j}$.
 More precisely, $D_k^{n,s,v}$ can be written as